Biometix/biometix.github.io/index/framework.md

     cli{Command Line} --> log(Log)
 ```

++ The BQAT CLI provides terminal commands to interact with BQAT core.

-> BQAT CLI takes a folder in your file system as input and produces the raw output in CSV along with a brief statistic report.
++ It takes a folder in your file system as input and produces the raw metrics in CSV along with a EDA report.

++ It is distributed as Docker container.

 ***